khanhmaibui/thiefescape/README.md

 `git clone git@github.com:khanhmaibui/thiefescape.git`

 ## Generate an executable JAR file
-In your terminal, move to phase2 folder of the project.
+In your terminal, move to project folder of the project.

 Generate executable JAR file for the project by running the following maven command: